 So the tactical side of Lowa’s business has taken the same things you love in the trail running shoes and darkened the colors out for you.
 A win for many of us that like that sort of thing.
 Below you can see the color differences.

 LOWA also makes the Innox Lo in Gore-Tex (GTX) versions – these images show both polyester and Gore-Tex models.

 The upper material is made of microfiber and synthetic with the inner lining made of polyester.
 The shoe is slip lasted with an injected PU midsole with shock absorbing zones.
 The eyelets are solid hardware and built to withstand daily wear and tear.

 The sole is LOWA Enduro Evo but it claims that is not resoleable (for those that like to do that with their trail shoes to increase longevity) and the weight of the shoes is a little under 1.5 pounds.
-The shoes are made in Slovakia and available at Amazon.com, Lowa boots, Moosejaw and REI.
+You can find a climbing shoe repairperson/cobbler to install a Vibram tread if you do wear out the original.
+The shoes are made in Slovakia and available at Amazon.com, Lowa boots, Moosejaw and REI.com.

 We will be posting updates at the 3 month – 6 month and one year to shoe how the show is holding up to wear and tear and abuse.